yu-lab-vt/AQuA/README.md

 # More about AQuA
 ## From raw data to events
 * In vivo and ex vivo
-* GCaMP, GluSnFr and more
+* GCaMP, GluSnFr
+* And more

 ![Event detection pipeline of AQuA](img/pipeline.png)

 ## Extract features from events
-* Size and location ...
+* Size and location
-* Duration, delta F/F, rising/falling time, decay time constant ...
+* Duration, delta F/F, rising/falling time, decay time constant
-* Propagation direction, speed ...
+* Propagation direction, speed
+* And more

 ![Feature extraction](img/features.png)